alizardguy/alizardguy.github.io/myblog/_posts/2022-11-04-second-test.markdown

 ---
 layout: post
 title:  "second test"
-date:   2022-11-04 17:15:00 -0700
+date:   2022-11-04 17:15:01 -0700
 categories: meta
 ---
-Putting up this blog post to make sure the website can support me posting this way.
+Putting up this blog post to make sure the website can support me posting this way!